 She is affiliated with ALTE (Association of Language Testers in Europe), lend (lingua e nuova didattica – Applied Linguistics and Language Teaching) and IAIE (International Association for Intercultural Education); she is a referee for Confluenze, an online journal on the Human Sciences, and a referee and book reviewer for Intercultural Education, a journal published by Routledge, Taylor & Francis.

 She has published the monograph Diversi da sé, simili agli altri.
-L2, letteratura e immaginazione come pratiche di pedagogia interculturale (Different from One’s Self, Similar to Others.
-L2, Literature & Imagination as Practices of Intercultural Education), Roma: CISU (2013), as well as chapters in collective volumes, articles in international journals, and participated at several international conferences.
+L2, letteratura e immaginazione come pratiche di pedagogia interculturale (Different from One’s Self, Similar to Others: L2, Literature & Imagination as Practices of Intercultural Education), Roma: CISU (2013), as well as chapters in collective volumes, articles in international journals, and participated at several international conferences.
 She has published a book as well:

 Paola Giorgis may be contacted via email.